 December 6 in history:

 Jerry Ford was a college football star long before joining Congress in 1949.
 Jerry Rice of the 49ers set a pro football record on this date in 1992, catching the 101st touchdown of his NFL career.
 Rice needed only eight seasons to break the old record.
+A future football star was born on the day Rice set his record…2012 Heisman Trophy winner Johnny Manziel.

 November 25 in history: